gummyworm/monster/README.md

 As with all editors the back-arrow key (`<-`) exits and returns to the editor.

-### Memory Viewer (`F3` while debugging)
+### Watch Viewer (`F7` while debugging)
-The memory viewer displays the contents of RAM at a given address.
-The memory viewer is updated upon reentry to the debugger (if active).
-Memory values may be updated by navigating to the value the user wishes to change and overwriting it with a new hex value.
-The change occurs immediately.

-As with all editors the back-arrow key (`<-`) exits and returns to the editor.
+The watch viewer displays all watches that have been set in the memory viewer.
+The current value of a watch is shown along with its previous value (if it has changed since the debugger last took over).